 The author needs to address connections between findings and basic concepts or hypotheses made earlier.
 Authors should also express whether any arguments were needed relating to other works from other researchers.
 Write implications made by the work related to theoretical or applications.

 The conclusion should be linked to the title and objectives of the study.
 Do not make statements not adequately supported by your findings.
-Write the improvements made to industrial engineering field or science in general.
+Write the improvements made to the industrial engineering field or science in general.
 Do not make further discussions, repeat the abstract, nor only list the results of research results.
-Do not use bulleted points, use paragraphed sentences instead.
+Do not use bulleted points; use paragraphed sentences instead.

 Figures and tables

 Tables should be typed and included in the main body of the article.
-The position of tables should be inserted in the text as close to the point of reference as possible.
+The tables' position should be inserted in the text as close to the point of reference as possible.
 Ensure that any superscripts or asterisks are shown next to the relevant items and have corresponding explanations displayed as footnotes to the table, figure, or plate.

 Each literature that refers to and finds in the article (author, year) must be written in the references.
-In citing an article written by two authors, the two family names must be mentioned, for example Habazar and Yanti (2017) or (Habazar and Yanti, 2017).
+Inciting an article written by two authors, the two family names must be mentioned, for example, Habazar and Yanti (2017) or (Habazar and Yanti, 2017).
 If an article written by three or more authors, only the first author's family name is mentioned, followed by et al. Writing et al. plus comma if followed directly by the year of publication.
 If the year is in parentheses, then et al. not followed by a comma.
-Writing words et al. not in italic style, for example Lina et al. (2012) or (Lina et al., 2012).
+Writing words et al. not in italic style, for example, Lina et al. (2012) or (Lina et al., 2012).

 The reference is written alphabetically without numbering.
 In the references list, the first author's family name is placed in the front, while the next author's name is written with the abbreviated first name.
-The title of the article is not in italic style and written in small letters unless there are certain writing conventions, such as place names.
+The article's title is not in italic style and written in small letters unless there are certain writing conventions, such as place names.
 Journal names must be written in full, not in italic style, and must not be abbreviated.
 The references should be carefully checked for completeness, accuracy, and consistency.
 A reference list in alphabetical order should be supplied as follows:

 Nelly N, R Rusli, Yaherwandi dan F Yusmarika.
 2010.
 Keanekaragaman lepidoptera parasitoid larva pada Brassicaceae in Sumatera Barat.
 Biodiversitas 11(2): 93-96.

 Habazar T dan Yaherwandi.
 2006.
 Pengendalian hayati hama dan penyakit tumbuhan.
 Andalas University Press.
 Padang.
+Indonesia.

 O’Neil RJ dan JJ Obrycki.
 2009.
-Introduction and augmentation of biological control agents. dalam: Radcliffe EB, WD Hutchinson dan RE Candelado (eds).
+Introduction and augmentation of biological control agents.
+In: Radcliffe EB, WD Hutchinson dan RE Candelado (eds).
 Integrated pest management: Concepts, tactics, strategies, and case studies.
 Cambridge University Press.
 New York.

 Alikodra HS.
 2000.
 Keanekaragaman hayati untuk pengembangan pemerintahan otonom lokal. dalam: Setyawan AD dan Sutarno (eds).
-Menuju Gunung Lawu National Park; Prosiding Seminar Nasional dan Workshop Konservasi Keanekaragaman Hayati untuk Melindungi dan bintang Plasma Nutfah di Pulau Jawa.
+Menuju Gunung Lawu National Park; Prosiding Seminar Nasional dan Workshop Konservasi Keanekaragaman Hayati untuk Melindungi Plasma Nutfah di Pulau Jawa.
 Universitas Sebelas Maret, Surakarta, 17-20 Juli 2000.

 Paper, thesis, dissertation:

 Syahrawati M. 2016.
 Interaksi antar artropoda pada padi organik hemat air.
 [Disertasi].
 Universitas Gadjah Mada.
 Yogyakarta.
+Indonesia.